tomatenkuchen/libmotor/doc/src/pid.md

 Defining a control system is hard work.
-As soon as your system is a bit more complex than a charging capacitor, you're in for a rough afternoon in the lab with a lot of measurements, and a sad lonlely weekend of approximations.
+As soon as your system is a bit more complex than a charging capacitor, you're in for a rough afternoon in the lab with a lot of measurements, and a sad lonely weekend of approximations.

-If you're not yet done reconsidering your life's carreer choices, you probably want to go and change something about your system.
-And as you remember that we live in the nice days of microcontrollers, you decide to outsource this task of changing stuff to a controller.
+If you're not yet done reconsidering your life's career choices, you probably want to go and change something about your system.
+And as you remember that we live in the nice days of micro controllers, you decide to outsource this task of changing stuff to a controller.

 ## The Controller